The Bar-Steward Sons of Val Doonican: History

 The song Tarnlife was later added to Cpl Kipper's Barnsley Trades Club Turn, their first full album as a comedy band, released in 2010.
 Its cover artwork mirrored that of Sgt.
 Pepper's Lonely Hearts Club Band by The Beatles, with 56 Barnsley celebrities gracing its front cover.
 The album was also notable for featuring the first of the band's several collaborations with guitarist Graham Oliver, founding member of heavy metal band Saxon.

 Shortly after its release, Danny Doonican left the band, leaving Scott to complete the recording of 2011's The Dark Side Of The Tarn largely on his own.
-Unlike, Cpl.
-Kipper (which was a concept album of songs with links to their hometown of Barnsley), from their second album onwards, the focus of the band's songwriting became more universal.